 The operating and braking characteristics of commercial vehicles are completely different from passenger vehicles and poorly understood by many motorists.
-It is critical Traffic Control Supervisors have a good understanding for the safety of not only their work crew, but the traveling public.
+It is critical Traffic Control Supervisors have a good understanding of commercial vehicle for the safety of not only their work crew, but the traveling public.